Medical Billing and Coding Online Training

 What is the difference between a medical biller and a medical coder?

-Who should consider a career in the billing and coding industry?
+Who should consider a career in medical billing and coding?

 What can I do with a Medical Billing and Coding Certification?